 In addition to the traditional route of absorption through the intestinal mucosa, vitamin B12 can also be absorbed through the oral mucosa.
 In theory, this can be advantageous if absorption via digestion is impaired, as it allows the B12 to bypass the intestine.

 Just how much vitamin B12 can be absorbed through the oral mucosa and how much is simply swallowed down into the intestine has not yet been researched.
 However, it is certain that sublingual absorption is at least as effective as a normal oral intake (1).

 There are a number of vitamin B12 supplements which utilise sublingual absorption:

 - Vitamin B12 toothpaste

 Drops and sprays are administered directly under the tongue, whereas strips and lozenges dissolve slowly under the tongue.
-These forms of vitamin B12 supplements are particularly good for children and adults who have problems with swallowing tablets and capsules, as they represent the most comfortable solution.
+These forms of supplements are particularly convenient for children and adults who have problems swallowing tablets and capsules.

 Advantages of Sublingual Vitamin B12 Supplements